-The stereological analysis in this study showed that the cellular and nuclear volumes of GH cells were significantly reduced compared to the control.
+The stereological analysis in this study showed that the cellular and nuclear volumes of GH cells were significantly reduced compared with the control.
 These results indicate a decreased activity of somatotropic cells during the entire heat exposure period.
-A decrease in the stereo-logical parameters of GH cells was also observed after 30 days of exposure to moderately high temperatures [5], which is in agreement with our results.
-The inhibitory effect of GH secretion and reduced blood GH concentration was noticed after acute and chronic stress [21], as well as during short-term acclimation to high temperatures [22].
-This can be explained by the increased secretion of somatostatin from the hypothalamus, which serves as a suppressor of GH hormone release [21].
+A decrease in the stereological parameters of GH cells was also observed after 30 days of exposure to moderately high temperatures [5], which is in agreement with our results.
+The inhibitory effect of GH secretion and reduced blood GH concentration were noticed after acute and chronic stress [21], as well as during short-term acclimation to high temperatures [22].
+This can be explained by the increased secretion of SRIH from the hypothalamus, which serves as a suppressor of GH hormone release [21].

-Gusmao et al. [22] and Nestorović et al. [7] came to similar findings after chronic exposure of adult male rats to other types of stressors (immobilization, sound, constant light).
-The decreased somatotropes' activity might be due to the increased somatostatin blood concentration, known to exhibit an inhibitory effect on the secretion of GH from the pituitary somatotropic cells [23].
-Similar results on exposure to a moderately warm ambient environment were also obtained in birds [24].
-Studies in rats reported that increased somatostatin synthesis and storage and decreased GHRH mRNA synthesis play a major role in the GH inhibitory effects on glucocorticoids [25].
-In addition, it was shown that glucocorticoids are directly involved in the increase of pituitary GHS-R mRNA levels by stimulating GHS-R gene transcription [26].
-This might be a possible explanation for the decreased activity of GH cells found in this study since reduced serum corticosterone concentration was found in our previous research in rats subjected to moderately high temperatures for 7-60 days [11].
+Trifunović et al. [22] and Nestorović et al. [7] reported similar findings after chronic exposure of adult rats to other types of stressors (immobilization, sound, constant light).
+The decreased somatotropes' activity might be due to the increased SRIH blood concentration, known to exhibit an inhibitory effect on the secretion of GH from the pituitary somatotropic cells [23].
+Similar results after exposure to a moderately warm ambient environment were also obtained in birds [24].
+Studies in rats reported that increased SRIH